 From Sega Retro

 The Amstrad Mega PC is a special Amstrad computer with the added features of a Sega Mega Drive.
 It was initially released in 1993 in PAL regions for the expensive price of £999.99 (later £599.99).
-It is unrelated to the Sega Teradrive, though the two machines share similar specifications as the computer portion is also powered by an Intel 80386sx processor.
+It is unrelated to the Sega Teradrive, though the two machines share similar specifications as the computer portion is also powered by an Intel 386SX processor.

 Though a rare collector's item now, at the time of release the machine was unsuccessful due to its high retail price (made worse by the fact in 1993 a 386 processor was considered outdated).
-A later revision, named the Amstrad Mega PC Plus used an 80486 processor and had a RAM upgrade.

 The Mega PC can also play any Japanese and/or US-localized game as well as unlicensed games.